msinnema33/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+        A light unopinionated framework used by Node.js

+        Adds additional functionality like routing and middleware support.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+        Built-in w/ Express

+        Third – party (morgan, cors, helmet)

+        Custom (logger, validation)

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+        When used in the RESTful Web API context, everything is a resource, each resource is accessible from a unique URI, can have multiple representations, can be “talked to” via stateless protocol (HTTP/HTTPS) and are managed by HTTP methods.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+        Provide the correct HTTP status code and a clear concise success message.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+        By using Express Routers to partition the application into smaller bite-sized mini-applications (all related to distinct functions/tasks) that make our code more modular, easier to maintain, and clarify our business logic.

 ## Minimum Viable Product